maxilirator/quant_ui/docs/research_desk_plan.md

 - Use `day.txt` as the only calendar authority.
 - Prefer **qlib** for OHLCV (bin files), **DuckDB** for features (parquet).
 - Fail fast on unknown tickers or missing features.
+- All API dates use ISO `YYYY-MM-DD`.
+- Normalize tickers to lowercase on input/output; feature names remain case-sensitive.

 ## Future Extensions (optional)
 - Cross-instrument comparison panel